 We've created two new awards (Gold and Silver) to replace the retiring 'Recommended' and 'Highly Recommended' gongs.
-There are only two things to know about the awards:
+There are a couple of things to know about the awards:

 The short answer is that they don't: the new scores represent a 'reset' of both scoring and how we give out our awards.
 The new SILVER and GOLD awards replace the outgoing Recommended and Highly Recommended awards, but they're not directly comparable.
 The old scores are still valid, but they will almost certainly be numerically higher than those produced by the new system.
 Long term we intend to take this scoring system back to cover all currently available cameras, but this is a huge undertaking so will take a long time.